-Anthuriums are from South American rainforests and the tropical beauties you see in Hawaiian gift stores and airport kiosks.
-They are members of the Arum family and produce bright red characteristic spathes that are often mistaken for flowers.
+Anthuriums are from South American rainforests, and the tropical beauties are often available in Hawaiian gift stores and airport kiosks.
+These members of the Arum family produce bright red characteristic spathes that are often mistaken for flowers.
 The thick glossy leaves are a perfect foil for the spathes.
 These common houseplants are perfect for middle light areas and high humidity zones in the household.

 Why is My Anthurium Droopy?

-The plants grow best with daytime temperatures of 78 to 90 degrees Fahrenheit (25 to 32 C) but average indoor temperatures are usually sufficient.
-They need to be warm at night too, with averages between 70 and 75 F. or 21 to 23 C. If they are outdoors and experience temperatures below 50 degrees Fahrenheit (10 C), they will begin to suffer and the leaves will yellow and droop.
+The plants grow best with daytime temperatures of 78 to 90 F. (25 to 32 C.) but average indoor temperatures are usually sufficient.
+They need to be warm at night too, with averages between 70 and 75 F. or 21 to 23 C. If they are outdoors and experience temperatures below 50 F. (10 C.), they will begin to suffer and the leaves will yellow and droop.

 An anthurium with drooping leaves may also be experiencing a water, lighting or disease issue.

 Anthurium plant drooping may be caused by other conditions.
 If the plant is near a heater where dry air is produced, it will experience too little humidity.
 These epiphytes need 80 to 100 percent humidity.

 If the plant is in poorly draining soil, it will show signs of browning on the leaf tips and drooping foliage.
 Conversely, the drooping with yellow tips may be a sign of too little water.
 Use a soil moisture meter to be certain the plant is evenly moist but not soggy.

 Disease problems, like root blight, are common and can make the leaves sag and stems bow.
 Replace the soil and wash the roots in a .05 percent solution of bleach.
 Wash out the container with the bleach solution before replanting.